As a Realtor, you generate a steady stream of high-impact content that is the envy of any business trying to make a mark on social media.

 The variety of interior and exterior imagery associated with real estate listings is tailor made for today’s social web.
 Using social media for Realtor listings is a way to capitalize on this content.
 You will widen your net and amplify your brand.

 The following guidelines will help you maximize your listings’ social shareability.

-There’s a certain playfulness to hashtagging, and you can get creative making up your own.
+There’s a certain playfulness to hashtagging (check out the ones in the post above!), and you can get creative making up your own.

 As you build a social media following, consider creating a unique series of posts under the same hashtag.

 For example, create an expectation that you will post a featured listing every Friday under the hashtag #featurefriday.
 Then be consistent with exceptional weekly posts under that hashtag.